joshydavid/information-security-study-notes/resources/networking.md

 ## What is a firewall and how does it function in network security?

-- A firewall is a network security that monitors and control incoming/outgoing traffic based on pre-defined security rule.
+- A firewall is a network security device that monitors and control incoming/outgoing traffic based on pre-defined security rule.
 - Purpose
   - Block unauthorized access and ensure that only legit traffic can go through
   - Security Gate (IDS - Security Guard)